DravenCat/empoweruAfrica/doc/sprint0/PB.md

  - CoS: All entrepreneurs can view modules that are present in the backend.
  + Related Persona: Bosco Njoku, Chibuogu Aboyeji, Adaora Din-Kariuki, Ashifi Gogo,
 ---
-# Admin

-As an admin, I want to remove a post from the community, so I can keep the community clean from malicious posts.
- - CoS: Users will no longer see the removed post.
- + Related Persona: Bosco Njoku, Chibuogu Aboyeji, Adaora Din-Kariuki, Ashifi Gogo, Helen Okoye
----
-As an admin, I want to ban a user from the community, so I can keep the community away from malicious users.
- - CoS: The banned account can no longer log in.
- - CoS: The banned user's email can no longer be used to sign up for a new account.
- + Related Persona: Bosco Njoku, Chibuogu Aboyeji, Adaora Din-Kariuki, Ashifi Gogo, Helen Okoye